USS Topeka (SSN-754): History

-During New Year's Eve 2000, Topeka straddled the international dateline, thus was famously "in two millenniums at once".
+During New Year's Eve 2000, Topeka straddled the International Date Line, thus was famously "in two millenniums at once".

 In October 2002, after completing a Modernization Period in Pearl Harbor Naval Shipyard, Topeka shifted homeport to San Diego, California, from Pearl Harbor.

 In December 2012, the submarine began an overhaul at Portsmouth Naval Shipyard.
 Earlier that same year, she completed a six-month-long deployment in the Western Pacific, covering around 35,000 nautical miles.

 In May 2015, after miscellaneous repairs at Pearl Harbor Naval Shipyard, Topeka shifted homeport to Naval Base Guam as part of the U.S. Navy's rebalance of force into the Pacific.

 In December 2020, Topeka shifted homeport to Naval Station Pearl Harbor.